 Do post a great, recent photograph of yourself.

 First impressions last (or so they say), so you always want to look your best.
 Post a nice, recent photo of yourself.
 Posting a profile image actually increases your chances of getting contacted.
 Don’t know how to upload an image?
 Most sites have a way of coaching you through this.

 Do write in your profile description.

 People want to know something interesting.
 Tell a little about yourself, but refrain from writing as if you’re penning a CV.
-Mention things you enjoy: your hobbies, your favorite foods, maybe even something a little quirky.
+Mention things you enjoy: your hobbies, your favorite foods, and maybe even something a little quirky.

 Do be honest when you’re talking about yourself.

 It’s easy to get caught up in an online persona.
-If you don’t like cooking, it would be better to admit that then to say that you enjoy it.
+If you don’t like cooking, it would be better to admit that than to say that you enjoy it.
 If you are completely untruthful, you may attract a mix of individuals who are not at all what you want.
 By being truthful your bio may attract people that you could possibly connect with.

 Do make sure you aren’t talking to a fraud.

 There’s actually a word for this: “catfishing.”
 Due to the anonymity that can be achieved through online correspondence, some people will take on an alternative identity to fool the person they’re talking with.
 Perhaps you meet a person online who appears to be attractive and who has an interesting biography.